jumari-byte/Jarvis-Chat/README.md

 A Lightweight Frontend for [the groq API](https://console.groq.com/docs/quickstart).

 **Overview**
-Jarvis-chat is a simple and lightweight frontend interface for the Groq API.
-It provides a basic memory for follow-up questions, customizable system prompts, and the ability to choose from various AI models.
-This project is designed to be easy to use and requires minimal setup.
+Jarvis-Chat is a sleek and lightweight frontend interface for the Groq API, offering a smooth, intuitive experience.
+It features basic memory for follow-up questions, customizable system prompts, and allows you to select from a variety of AI models.
+Designed for ease of use, it requires minimal setup to get started.
+Powering a local ChatGPT-like environment, Jarvis-Chat leverages the cutting-edge LLaMA 3.1 series on Groq's fastest inference engine, delivering top-tier performance in an open-source framework.

 **Features**
 - **Rudimentary Memory**: Groq-Frontend has a basic memory that allows it to remember previous conversations and respond accordingly.